 SEA SIDE FUN

 Dreamland: the picture perfect, seaside sensation in Margate.
 Think vintage rides, classic street food and a jam-packed calendar of events.
 Strap on some roller skates, get interactive with art exhibits or watch the sun go down with a frosty one in the Roof Top Bar.
 They have more than 25 rides, classics old and new, for big little kids and big little ones too.
-Dreamland is fast becoming the UK’s coolest music venue with big names such as Gorillaz and Sara Cox (even All Saints in 2021!) have performed there.
-You could never be bored here!
+Dreamland is fast becoming the UK’s coolest music venue with big names set to headline.
+Opening again in June 2021, you could never be bored here!

 In-the-know intel: Folkestone Harbour Arm